Dom Juan: Act III

 In the forest.
 Enter Dom Juan in country costume and Sganarelle in doctor costume.
 They are lost and encounter a pauper dressed in rags, and ask him for directions through the forest.
 Learning that the pauper is religious and devout, Dom Juan tests the man's faith by offering him a gold piece to blaspheme; the pauper refuses.
 Then Dom Juan sees a gentleman being attacked by three robbers, so he draws his sword and goes to his rescue.
-The gentleman turns out to be Dom Carlos, a brother of Done Elvire, who explains to Dom Juan that he and his brother, Dom Alonso, have been hunting for Dom Juan to avenge his seduction of their sister.
+The gentleman turns out to be Dom Carlos, a brother of Donna Elvira, who explains to Dom Juan that he and his brother, Dom Alonso, have been hunting for Dom Juan to avenge his seduction of their sister.
 Pretending ignorance, and not admitting his identity, Dom Juan says he knows Dom Juan but that he is only an acquaintance, not a friend.
 Dom Alonso arrives.
 He recognizes Dom Juan and demands immediate revenge.
 In gratitude to Dom Juan for saving him from robbers, Dom Carlos persuades his brother, Dom Alonso, to postpone his revenge.
 The brothers exit.
 Continuing on their way in the forest, Dom Juan and Sganarelle find themselves at the tomb of the Commander, a man recently killed by Dom Juan.
 He orders Sganarelle to invite the statue of the Commander to dinner.
 The stone statue nods his head to the valet.